CSE-UNR/final-project/README.md

 - Game play consists of prompting a user for where they'd like to "fire" on the opposing player.
 If they've hit part of a ship, they will see an `X` in that spot.
 If it's a miss, they will see a `O`.
 All other spots will be blank until fired upon.
    - Game play should continue until all parts of every ship have been "hit".
 - After the game is done, the user should be shown their score and prompted to play again.
+   - The score should start with 100.
+The number of guess should be deducted then the number of spots required to sink all the ships can be added back to the score.
+      - For example, if it took the exact number of guesses to hit all the spots, the score would be 100.

 ## Requirements
 - **You may *NOT* use any libraries other than `stdio` and `stdbool`.**